-13. &quot;Global: Health Workers Silenced, Exposed and Attacked."
+^{13. &}quot;Global: Health Workers Silenced, Exposed and Attacked."
 Amnesty International, 13 July 2020, www.amnesty.org/en/latest/news/2020/07/health-workers-rights-covid-report/.

-or hold them in lengthy pretrial detention on false charges, according to human rights monitors.
-Under the guise of fighting coronavirus, pro-government forces have used trolls, shut down Facebook accounts, and posted personal information of political opponents and journalists online, all to shame, attack, or discredit them.
-Authorities in Azerbaijan have also taken advantage of severe lockdown measures to crack down on dissent.
+trolls, shut down Facebook accounts, and posted personal information of political opponents and journalists online, all to shame, attack, or discredit them.
+16 Authorities in Azerbaijan have also taken advantage of severe lockdown measures to crack down on dissent.
+17

 The sweeping measures restricting freedom of movement and limiting freedom of speech have had a particularly damaging effect on the media's ability to report on the pandemic, government responses to it, and other important political and economic developments.
-The International Press Institute, which monitors media freedom around the world, has documented 426 violations during COVID-19 pandemic, including arrests and criminal investigations of journalists, restrictions on access to information, physical and verbal attacks on reporters, censorship of news websites and other outlets, and excessive "fake news" regulations.
+The International Press Institute, which monitors media freedom around the world, has documented 426 violations during COVID-19 pandemic, including arrests and criminal investigations of journalists, restrictions on access to information, physical and verbal attacks on reporters, censorship of news websites and other outlets, and excessive "fake news" regulations.18